 An English lesson of 60 minutes is time-tabled each day for all classes within the school.
 English skills are also further developed and consolidated in other subjects across the curriculum.
 Children are generally taught by their own class teacher in mixed ability classes.
-Using appropriate tracking data (termly layered objectives) and observation, children will be organised into groups to meet their particular needs.
-Teachers will plan intervention sessions covering all aspects of the English curriculum to meet the particular needs of target groups and individuals identified at termly progress meetings through tracking grids.
+Using appropriate tracking data and observation, children will be offered different levels of challenge to meet their particular needs.
+Teachers plan intervention sessions covering all aspects of the English curriculum to meet the particular needs of target groups and individuals identified at termly progress meetings through tracking grids.
 Pupil provision is related to attainment, not age.

 Children will learn to read, perform and write many different text types including fiction, non-fiction and poetry.
 Each year group will study a number of "key texts" which will have been carefully chosen to suit the year group and to link to other topics studied across the curriculum.
 For example, in Autumn in Year 6, pupils read and respond to a novel called "The Executioner's Daughter" which introduces them to lots of new vocabulary and challenging topics as well as linking to the history topic "Crime and Punishment" and the geography topic of "London and the UK".
 These links help engage and inspire the children across the curriculum.

 Children will leave Telford Junior School able to enjoy reading and to appreciate a wide range of text types.
 They will have been exposed to many high quality texts from a range of well-known authors and will be able to express themselves and their ideas both verbally and in writing.
 Their reading, writing and spoken language skills will enable them to be more successful in all curriculum subjects and in everyday activities in their futures.